twhite96/tit-wiki/Readwise/Articles/Spaced Repetition Memory Systems Make Memory a Choice.md

 ---
-title: spaced repetition for memory
+title: spaced repetition can help me better memorize and comprehend the things I read and consume
 ---

 # Spaced Repetition Memory Systems Make Memory a Choice